Packaging & Labeling

 Supplement packaging serves two functions: protecting product quality and communicating regulatory information to consumers.
 Poor packaging degrades active ingredients through moisture, light, or oxygen exposure.
 Non-compliant labeling triggers FDA warning letters and retailer delisting.
 Both are preventable with the right partners.

-• Material science knowledge: Different supplements need different barrier properties.
+- Material science knowledge: Different supplements need different barrier properties.
 Probiotics need moisture barriers.
 Omega-3s need oxygen barriers.
 Light-sensitive ingredients need opaque or UV-blocking containers.
-Your vendor should recommend materials based on your product, not just your budget.
+Your packaging company should recommend materials based on your product, not just your budget.

-• Regulatory update tracking: FDA labeling rules change.
+- Regulatory update tracking: FDA labeling rules change.
 The 2020 Supplement Facts panel updates caught many brands off guard.
-A good label vendor proactively notifies clients about regulatory changes that affect their packaging.
+A good label company proactively notifies brands about regulatory changes that affect their packaging.

 Common Packaging Formats